Tax Implications – Property Settlements

 “In this world nothing is certain but death and taxes” – Benjamin Franklin

-Implications for your divorce settlement Again, consider your unique situation and make sure you deal with after-tax numbers, not pre-tax.
+Again, it is important to consider your unique situation and make sure you deal with after-tax numbers, not pre-tax.

 If you are the higher earning spouse, the Roth IRA is more valuable than a 401(k).
 Depending on your state tax rates, the 401(k) may need to be 40% higher (or more) to net the same after-tax value as the Roth IRA.